icdevs/Icdevs_mainsite/_posts/2021-11-01-generic-dao-fork-axon copy.md

     * Add a screen to view a motion
     * update the logo and theme to focus on ICDevs.org powered by Axon
     * add an about link that links to an anchor at the bottom of the page where we can add informational html to the page.
+    * add the call_raw functionality coming in dfx 0.9.1 to allow a proposal that calls a function with a payload.
+Please coordiante with the bounty hunter from the Motoko Wallet bounty on this feature.
+You may also need to coordinate with the CBOR and Candid Motoko Parser bounty hunter to properly parse the payload.

 ## To apply for this bounty you should: